arslan0606/nextjs-builderio-app/README.md

 5. run the below command to install all the packages npm i
-6. run the below command to start the application in development mode npm start
+6. run the below command to start the application in development mode npm run dev
-7. run the below command to run tests on the application npm run tests
+7. run the below command to run tests on the application npm run test